Forbidden Stories

 Yadira Aguagallo asked her companion, photographer Paul Rivas, on the 24th of March.
 It was not his turn to travel, but the directors at El Comercio asked him to go.
 That weekend, the newspaper had published the article about an abandoned body on the road near Mataje, that nobody dared to pick up, which was a supposed warning from Guacho’s group.

-Yadira Aguagallo, photographer Paul Rivas’s companion, in the apartment they shared Photo Edu Leon / Reporters Without Borders
+Yadira Aguagallo, photographer and Paul Rivas’s companion, in the apartment they shared Photo Edu Leon / Reporters Without Borders

 It was the latest episode of violence recorded in Ecuador’s coastal villages near Colombia.
 The first one occurred on the 27th January, when a car bomb exploded in front of the police station in San Lorenzo, there were no casualties.
 In the second one on the 18th of February, soldiers patrolling the village of El Pan were targeted by gunshots.
 In March, there were attacks with explosives in the Esmeraldas communities of Borbón, El Pan, and Alto Tambo.
 The most serious occurred in Mataje when a home-made bomb blew up as a military patrol passed by, and killed four marines: Luis Mosquera, Jairo Sandoval, Sergio Elaje, and Wilmer Álvarez.